 I first ran into some AYC members at the annual winter boat show.
 I picked my way through bass boats and Sleek machines toward the only masts in the place and met Tom Errickson of the Sail Boat Shop.
 Tom explained that there really was sailing in the desert and he even knew a band of sailing nuts to hang out with.
-I ran into three of them later, got excited as they talked about the club, and picked up a Compass Points newsletter (which has since converted to a monthly notice of website updates).
+I ran into three of them later, got excited as they talked about the club.

 After a half dozen visits to the Sail Boat Shop, I had my boat and began poking around this website to learn more about the club.
 I dropped in on one of the monthly meetings and joined days later.

-Arrive by 6:30 or 6:45 pm in order to check in and grab a beer or something to eat if you like (burgers with fries seem to be popular and I recommend the Greek salad).
-As you walk into the room, chances are you’ll be greeted by membership directors Brenda Shears and Thom Dickerson or committee member Lori Reger.
+Arrive by 6:15 or 6:30 pm in order to check in and grab a beer or something to eat if you like.
+As you walk into the room, chances are you’ll be greeted by membership directors Dave Henning or Skip Kempff or committee member Lori Reger.
 They’ll check you in, give you a name tag and some propaganda, and introduce you to some people who will introduce you to more people and you’re on your way.

 In theory we have a system to try to make sure every new person is properly greeted and introduced to members.
 I know it’s hard for me to walk into a room of strangers and try to be comfortable; now we’re working to make it easy for you.
 (If you have any trouble, please let us know!)

 At 7 p.m. somebody will stroll to the microphone and begin a meeting that lasts an hour to an hour and a half.
 There are reports from various officers and people planning events followed by a program of some kind.
 It’s a little rowdy, but it’s usually a relaxed good time.
-Recently we’ve had some amazing speakers, including Peter Isler, Rolex Yachtwoman of the Year Stephanie Roble, Photographer Sharon Greene, Olympic Gold Medalist Anna Tunnicliffe, Annie Gardner, Andrew Campbell, and International Race Officer Peter “Luigi” Reggio, yacht designer Gino Morelli, Gary Jobson, J/Boat’s Jeff Johnstone, Sailing Anarchy boss Scot Tempesta, and 10-time world champion, 30-time national champ, and Rolex Yachtsman of the Year Bill Hardesty.
+We’ve had some amazing speakers, including Peter Isler, Rolex Yachtwoman of the Year Stephanie Roble, Photographer Sharon Greene, Olympic Gold Medalist Anna Tunnicliffe, Annie Gardner, America’s Cup Tactician Andrew Campbell, International Race Officer Peter “Luigi” Reggio, yacht designer Gino Morelli, Gary Jobson, J/Boat’s Jeff Johnstone, Sailing Anarchy boss Scot Tempesta, and 10-time world champion, 30-time national champ, and Rolex Yachtsman of the Year Bill Hardesty.

 Scan the calendar and you’ll spot the big “anchor” events.
-There’s a huge Birthday Regatta the first of the year that has raised nearly $500,000 for The Leukemia and Lymphoma Society.
-The December Governor’s Cup and April Tall Cactus cruise in April is a lot of fun.
+There’s a huge Birthday Regatta and Leukemia Cup the first of the year that has raised about $600,000 for The Leukemia and Lymphoma Society.
+The December Governor’s Cup and April Tall Cactus cruise/races are a lot of fun.
 The Commodore’s Celebration (aka “The Party”) in May is the year’s social highlight, where you’ll see some of this bunch actually wearing “business casual” clothes.
-There’s a camp out in late summer.
+There’s a campout in August.
 There are two complete schedules of races on Lake Pleasant, one in the fall, the other in the winter and spring.
-Oodles of races on Tempe Town Lake nearly year around, including the “Heat Stroke” series all summer.
+Oodles of races on Tempe Town Lake nearly year around, including informal Wednesday night beer can races in the summer.

 Around these main events you’ll find a constant buzz of smaller ones.
 Fleet parties.
 Informal races run just for fun, without trophies.
 “Raft-ups” of members on weekends.
 Cruises in Mexico.
 Weekend work sessions to spruce up the Arizona Sailing Foundation boats or the Committee Boat.